keerthanachowdary21/CCBP-Projects-Timeline/README.md

     |   duration   |  String   |
     |  projectUrl  |  String   |

-- If the value of the key `categoryId` in `timelineItemObject` is `PROJECT` then Project card should be rendered
+- If the value of the key `categoryId` in `timelineItemObject` is `PROJECT` then the Project card should be rendered
-  - The `ProjectTimelineCard` should consist of **Visit** link when a user clicks on it, then the page should be navigated to the respective project
+  - The `ProjectTimelineCard` should consist of **Visit** link when a user clicks on it, and then the page should be navigated to the respective project
   - The `ProjectTimelineCard` should consist of a **Calendar** icon with respective `duration` text
 - If the value of the key `categoryId` in `timelineItemObject` is `COURSE` then the Course card should be rendered
   - The `CourseTimelineCard` should consist of a **Clock** icon with respective `duration` text